Thanks for your interest in contributing to Model Railroader.

 Waukesha, WI 53187-1612

 If we can use your article, we’ll send you a contract to purchase the article and we will pay once we have received a signed copy of the contract rather than waiting until the article actually appears in Model Railroader.
-Our rate is between $75 and $100 per printed page in Model Railroader, depending on the content expertise.
+Our rate is between $75-$100 per printed page in Model Railroader, depending on the content expertise.
 That rate includes drawings and photos.
 Our standard acceptance agreement specifies that Kalmbach Publishing Co. is buying all rights to publish the article.
 Contact us to arrange a different rights contract.

 The soonest an article can appear in Model Railroader is six months after acceptance; but it’s usually longer and may be a year or more.
 Our staff starts work on issues six months in advance of the cover date.
 The length of time between your submission and its publication is largely dependent on the number of manuscripts we receive each month and the topics covered by those manuscripts.
 When we receive other worthwhile manuscripts on similar topics during the same time period we have to pace articles appropriately, which can add months to the time it takes for a story to be published.
 Our initial payment will be based on a page estimate, and we’ll make an additional payment upon publication if the article exceeds our estimate.